Managing Forms in Collect¶

 - Sent forms, will be available for viewing in View Sent Forms list, along with the details which cannot be edited.

 - You may freely edit Saved and Finalized forms.

-Doing this from within the Collect app marks the forms as sent.
+Uploading a filled form from within the Collect app marks that form as sent.
 Sent forms are no longer editable, but they remain viewable until they are deleted.

 Blank values in the form are sent to google sheets as cells with a space and not as empty cells.
 When you are testing for empty cells, you might not get the correct results.
 To make sure you get the correct results, you could: